uzzielperez/uzzielperez.github.io/_posts/2020-05-04-Hear-me-out.md

 Fast forward to now - I reply to your singular question.
 I cannot thank you enough for listening to me and for believing what I said.

 I'm standing back as I should.
 Not overreaching as I have been.
 And slowly we could finally walk on in the directions we wanted for ourselves.
 You towards shooting for your dreams.
 And I am always proud.
-And thank you for letting me go too and to letting me find myself.
+And thank you for letting me go too and for letting me find myself.